PicTrbd/BeaVR_Store_Java/README.md

 We first planned to make our Store in JAVA but finally changed our mind and went for web technologies such as AngularJS.
 Still proud of what we were able to achieve, I upload today all we were able to make before stopping the development of this Store.

+Technologies used :

+- JAVA
+- JAVAFX
+- Jackson

 Regards,

 The BeaVR Store Team.